RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Abstract

 \section{Abstract}

 The intersection of AI and legal systems presents a growing need for tools that support legal education, particularly in under-resourced languages such as Romanian.
-In this work, we aim to evaluate the capabilities of Large Language Models (LLMs) and Vision-Language Models (VLMs) in understanding and reasoning about Romanian driving law through textual and visual question-answering tasks.
-To facilitate this, we introduce RoD-TAL, a novel multimodal dataset comprising Romanian driving test questions, text-based and image-based, alongside annotated legal references and human explanations.
-We implement and assess retrieval-augmented generation (RAG) pipelines, dense retrievers, and reasoning-optimized models across tasks including Information Retrieval (IR), Question Answering (QA), Visual IR, and Visual QA.
+In this work, we aim to evaluate the capabilities of Large Language Models (LLMs) and Vision-Language Models (VLMs) in understanding and reasoning about the Romanian driving law through textual and visual question-answering tasks.
+To facilitate this, we introduce RoD-TAL, a novel multimodal dataset comprising Romanian driving test questions, text-based and image-based, along with annotated legal references and explanations written by human experts.
+We implement and assess retrieval-augmented generation (RAG) pipelines, dense retrievers, and reasoning-optimized models across tasks, including Information Retrieval (IR), Question Answering (QA), Visual IR, and Visual QA.
 Our experiments demonstrate that domain-specific fine-tuning significantly enhances retrieval performance.
-At the same time, chain-of-thought prompting and specialized reasoning models improve QA accuracy, surpassing the minimum grades required to pass driving exams.
-However, visual reasoning remains challenging, highlighting the potential and the limitations of applying LLMs and VLMs to legal education.
+At the same time, chain-of-thought prompting and specialized reasoning models improve QA accuracy, surpassing the minimum passing grades required for driving exams.
+We highlight the potential and limitations of applying LLMs and VLMs to legal education.
+We release the code and resources through the GitHub repository\footnote{\GitHubURL}.